shraddha375/sdram_controller/README.md

 - *Auto-Refresh*: Refreshes the capacitors during a normal operation with the SDRAM
 - *Self-Refresh*: Refreshes the SDRAM in a power down mode when the clock enable is 0.

+## Generartions of DRAM

+### First Generation of DRAM

+The first generation of DRAM looks like this as shown below:

 ## References